diligentapple/OpenClaw-Mesh-Manager/README.md

 # OpenClaw Multi-Instance Manager
 Easily create, manage, and delete multiple [OpenClaw](https://github.com/openclaw/openclaw) Docker instances on a single machine with deterministic naming, ports, data directories, and convenient shortcut commands for quick container access.

-Manage multiple [OpenClaw](https://github.com/openclaw/openclaw) Docker instances on a single machine with deterministic naming, ports, and data directories.

-This tool wraps the official OpenClaw Docker image (`ghcr.io/openclaw/openclaw`) to make it easy to run multiple isolated instances on a single VPS.

 ## Prerequisites

 - **Linux** (this tool is Linux-only; on Windows use WSL2, on macOS use a Linux VM)